it-works-on-my-local/test-ophelos/README.md

 - **CDN Integration:** Implement a Content Delivery Network (CDN) to distribute static assets globally, reducing latency and improving page load times.
 - **Horizontal Scaling:** Scale horizontally by adding more application servers to handle increased traffic and user load.
 - **Monitoring and Analytics:** Implement robust monitoring tools to track application performance, identify bottlenecks, and make data-driven decisions for scaling.
-- Scaling Database Infrastructure: As the user base grows, consider scaling the database infrastructure, possibly using sharding or dedicated database clusters.
-- CDN Integration: Implement a Content Delivery Network (CDN) to distribute static assets globally, reducing latency and improving page load times.
-- Horizontal Scaling: Scale horizontally by adding more application servers to handle increased traffic and user load.
-- Monitoring and Analytics: Implement robust monitoring tools to track application performance, identify bottlenecks, and make data-driven decisions for scaling.